iraikov/chicken-lapack/README.md

-These routines compute the product ''U * U''' or ''L' * L'', where the triangular factor ''U'' or ''L'' is stored in the upper or lower triangular part of the array ''A''.
-Argument UPLO indicates whether upper or lower triangle of A is stored ('''Upper''' or ''Lower''').
-Optional argument ''LDA'' is the leading dimension of array ''A''.
-The return value is the lower triangle of the lower triangular product, or the upper triangle of upper triangular product, in the respective storage format.
+These routines compute the product U * U' or L' * L, where the triangular factor U or L is stored in the upper or lower triangular part of the array A. Argument UPLO indicates whether upper or lower triangle of A is stored ('Upper' or Lower').
+Optional argument LDA is the leading dimension of array A. The return value is the lower triangle of the lower triangular product, or the upper triangle of upper triangular product, in the respective storage format.